Join DeSales University for Free Cyber Security & Digital Forensics Conference on Friday, April 29 - NewsBreak

 Detective Derrick Jacobus, Gloucester County Prosecutor’s Office

-Need an analysis of an Apple iPhone but lack the access to an expensive suite of tools?
-Don’t worry fam, this session has you covered.
-The hands-on, interactive session walks attendees through the extraction and analysis of iOS devices using open-source tools.
+Need an analysis of an Apple iPhone, but don’t have access to an expensive suite of tools?
+Don’t worry fam, we got you covered!
+Join us in this hands-on, interactive session where we will walk you through the extraction and analysis of iOS devices using open-source tools!

 Detective Brian Perticari, Gloucester County Prosecutor’s Office